top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 #### Static curve pose estimation benchmark

-In the static curve pose estimation we put the Duckiebot on predefined poses and checked how well the pose estimator performs.
+In the static curve pose estimation, we put the Duckiebot on predefined poses and checked how well the pose estimator performs.
 In this section the Duckiebot was placed on left curve with different distances from the middle of the lane and different heading angles.
 The results can be seen in the following graphs:

 <center><img figure-id="fig:perf_static_curve_d" figure-caption="Old Lane Estimator Performance of estimating $d$ on curved lane." src="perf_static_curve_d.png" alt="Old Lane Estimator Performance on curved lane" style="width: 400px;"/></center>

 As one can see from [](#fig:perf_static_curve_d), the estimated distance from the middle lane and the actual value correspond partially to the actual values.
 Especially for the distance of $10 cm$ to the right of the middle of the lane in a left curve the estimator has problems to detect the correct deviation.
 This is due to the low number of segments and the fact that the pose estimator is actually only constructed to estimate the pose on a straight lane.
-Also, there is quite some noise which leads to wrong interpretation of the distance, even when the duckiebot is perfectly situated in the middle of the lane.
+Also, there is quite some noise which leads to wrong interpretation of the distance, even when the Duckiebot is perfectly situated in the middle of the lane.
 For some experiments there is no pose estimation due to too much noise in the segment list.
 Note that the histogram resolution used to determine the pose is $1 cm$.

 <center><img figure-id="fig:perf_static_curve_phi" figure-caption="Old Lane Estimator Performance of estimating $\phi$ on a curved lane." src="perf_static_curve_phi.png" alt="Old Lane Estimator Performance on curved lane" style="width: 400px;"/></center>